6 Secrets of Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires

-Life as a single parent can be hard.
+Life as a parent can be hard.
 You might constantly feel tight on time — and money.

-If you’re looking for some money advice, we’ve got stories from single parents who’ve paid off debt, cut their expenses and built business empires.
+If you’re looking for some money advice, we’ve got stories from parents who’ve paid off debt, cut their expenses and built business empires.

 They share their tips and secrets for financial success.
 And, hey, you can even start using some of their strategies right now.

-You have enough going on in your life as a single parent, so when it comes to taking care of your credit score, it’s easy to pass it off as a “one of these days” type of chore.
+You have enough going on in your life as a parent, so when it comes to taking care of your credit score, it’s easy to pass it off as a “one of these days” type of chore.
 But what happens when you want to buy a home?
 Or a car?
 That seemingly arbitrary number starts to play a huge role in your life.

 So let’s start with the basics.
 When’s the last time you checked your credit score?
 If it was recently, good for you!
 If not, take a few seconds to do so right now.